How to Budget: A Step-by-Step Guide That You Can Stick to

 Which one you’re doing depends on the day — and how long it’s been since your last paycheck.

-The result: a pitiful savings account balance, no emergency fund, scrimping to pay the minimum on your credit card and feeling like you’re still living paycheck to paycheck even though your income has come a long way since your first job out of college.
+The result: a pitiful savings account balance, no emergency fund, scrimping to pay the minimum on your credit card bills and feeling like you’re still living paycheck to paycheck even though your income has come a long way since your first job out of college.

 You know there is a way to solve this problem and save money.
-You know that if you just create a budget — and by some miracle, stick to it — you could finally get the financial freedom everyone else seems to have already figured out.
+You know that if you just make a budget — and by some miracle, stick to it — you could finally get the financial freedom everyone else seems to have already figured out.

 You also know learning how to budget is a buzzkill.